 Introduction

-This is a Web Service API with the primary purpose of sending Rich Communication Service (RCS) messages over the Google RBM (Rich Business Messaging) network.
-Currently, the API contains the basic sending functionality, and it will soon be expanded to callback notification of status of messages and callback delivery of incoming messages to a user-defined webhook url.
+This is a Web Service API with the primary purpose of sending Rich Communication Service (RCS) messages over the Google RCS for Business (formerly RBM Rich Business Messaging) network.
+Currently, the API contains the basic sending functionality, as well as callback notification of status of messages and callback delivery of incoming messages to a user-defined webhook url.

 There are two main advantages of RCS messages over SMS messages.
 First, the messages are "rich" in the sense that they can also contain media (image, video, sound) and certain combinations of media and text known as cards and carousels of cards.
 They can also contain suggestion buttons which can be clicked to generate replies or start actions, like opening a url, calling a number or opening the map at a position.
 Secondly, the messages are always sent from a registered agent, which has been vetted by Google and the user’s operator for use purpose and cannot be easily "spoofed", so that the end-user knows that the message is from a trusted, known source.

-Rich Communication Service messages according to the Universal Profile 2.x RCS standard are currently supported, and Universal Profile 3.0 standard features will be implemented as they are rolled out by Google RBM.
+Rich Communication Service messages according to the Universal Profile 2.x RCS standard are currently supported, and Universal Profile 3.0 standard features will be implemented as they are rolled out by Google RCS for Business.

 Similar to SMS, an RCS message is received in the standard Messages app and does not need the recipient to download a dedicated app (toggling a setting may be needed).
 Message reception is today limited to Android phones, but iOS phones are expected to get RCS capability soon.
 With RCS currently only supported on Android/Google handsets, our service has fallback functionality to the SMS channel, where sending goes through our own SMS gateway and not through Google.
 We have plans to expand to other channels in the future.